AndrewJBateman/next-apollo-graphql/README.md

-# redis graphql-server
+# redis-graphql-server

-* Graphql server using redis & postgreSQL database.
-Tutorial code (see 'Inspiration' below)
+* Graphql server using Typescript, Node.js, PostgreSQL, Redis, React, Jest, OAuth, TypeORM, and SparkPost.
+This is complex tutorial code (almost 8 hours) from Ben Awad (see 'Inspiration' below) and was an opportunity to see a very competent coder in action.
+This is a work in progress and I need to correct bugs likely due to the latest versions of dependencies being used.
+Hence no screen shots as yet.

 *** Note: to open web links in a new window use: _ctrl+click on link_**